-In previous studies of perforative peritonitis[13], it was found that the sensitivity of APACHE-II was 87.5% of at cut off value 16–20.
-For the sample size calculation, using a two tailed alpha value (0.05) and a beta value (0.2), 150 patients would have been sufficient to detect a significant difference of 10% between APACHE II and P-POSSUM scoring systems in predicting postoperative mortality in patients undergoing emergency laparotomy.
+In previous studies of perforative peritonitis[13], it was found that the sensitivity of APACHE-II was 87.5% at cut off value 16–20.
+For the sample size calculation, using a two tailed alpha value (0.05) and a beta value (0.2), 150 patients would have been sufficient to detect a significant difference of 10% between APACHE-II and P-POSSUM scoring systems in predicting postoperative mortality in patients undergoing emergency laparotomy.
 Thus, our sample size of 157 appears to be adequate to assess if there is any difference between the two scoring systems to predict mortality.

 RESULTS

 A total of 159 patients met the inclusion criteria.
-Two patients sought referral to a higher centre and were lost on follow up, were excluded from the study.
+Two patients sought referral to a higher center and were lost on follow up and were excluded from the study.

-Statistical analysis was performed by the SPSS program for Windows, version 17.0.
-Continuous variables are presented as mean ± SD or median (min - max) and categorical variables are presented as absolute numbers and percentage.
-Data were checked for normality before statistical analysis.
-Normally distributed continuous variables were compared using the unpaired t-test, whereas the Mann-Whitney U-test was used for those variables that were not normally distributed.
-Categorical variables were analyzed using either the 2 test or Fisher’s exact test.
-Of the total 157 studied patients 89 had perforative peritonitis, 57 had intestinal obstruction and 11 were operated because of other reasons which included pancreatitis (4), cholecystitis (2), ruptured liver abscess (1), liver haematoma (1), rectal prolapsed (1), empyema gall bladder (1) and spontaneous haemoperitonium because of thrombocytopenia (1).
+Of the total 157 studied patients, 89 had perforative peritonitis, 57 had intestinal obstruction, and 11 were operated because of other reasons that included pancreatitis (4), cholecystitis (2), ruptured liver abscess (1), liver hematoma (1), rectal prolapsed (1), empyema gall bladder (1), and spontaneous hemoperitoneum because of thrombocytopenia (1).

-The mean age of the patients ranged from 18 to 82 years.
-Of the 157 analyzed patients 99 (63.1%) were male and 58 (36.9%) were females.
-Twenty-three (14.6%) of the total patients analyzed died and 134 (85.4%) survived.
+The age of the patients ranged from 18 to 82 years.
+Of the 157 analyzed patients, 99 (63.1%) were male and 58 (36.9%) were females.
+Twenty-three (14.6%) of the total patients analyzed died, and 134 (85.4%) survived.
 The mean ± SD of LOS was 10.18 ± 8.24 and ranged from 1 to 70 d.
-Sixty-three patients (40.1%) required postoperative ventilatory support, 48 (30.6%) required perioperative ionotropic support and 32 (20.4%) developed AKI in the post-operative period.
+Sixty-three patients (40.1%) required postoperative ventilatory support, 48 (30.6%) required perioperative ionotropic support, and 32 (20.4%) developed AKI in the postoperative period.
 Four out of the 157 analyzed patients required re-exploration.
-A total of 8 patients developed post-operative cardiac morbidity.
+A total of eight patients developed postoperative cardiac morbidity.

-The Median Age (IQR) amongst the survivors was 46 (30-60) years and 60 (44-69) years for those who died in the post-operative period.
-The statistically significant P-value (0.029) indicated that increasing age is associated with a higher risk of mortality.
-While 43.5% of the patients who died were males, 56.5% of the patients who died were females, indicating a statistically significant (P-value 0.035) risk of mortality amongst female patients.
+The median age [interquartile range (IQR)] amongst the survivors was 46 (30-60) years and 60 (44-69) years for those who died in the postoperative period.
+The statistically significant P value (0.029) indicated that increasing age is associated with a higher risk of mortality.
+While 43.5% of the patients who died were males, 56.5% of the patients who died were females, indicating a statistically significant (P = 0.035) increased risk of mortality amongst female patients.

-While the Median APACHE-II score amongst the patients who died in the post-operative period was 31 (Min-Max 25-35), the Median P-POSSUM Physiologic Score and Operative Score amongst them was 52 and 22 respectively (Min-Max 46-58 and 20-24 respectively).
-The P value of < 0.001 signifies that higher scores are associated with statistically significant increased mortality.
+While the median APACHE-II score amongst the patients who died in the postoperative period was 31 (min-max 25-35), the median P-POSSUM Physiologic Score and Operative Score amongst them was 52 and 22, respectively (min-max 46-58 and 20-24, respectively).
+P < 0.001 signifies that higher scores are associated with statistically significant increased mortality.